Paul Scheer: Comics

 In 2014, Scheer ventured into comics with writing partner Nick Giovannetti to create a 5-part Boom mini-series, ALIENS vs. PARKER.
 In 2015, he appeared in The Astonishing Ant-Man #4 by Nick Spencer and Ramon Rosanas, after co-writing a team-up between Ant-Man and Drax the Destroyer in Guardians Team-Up #7.

 Scheer and Giovanetti continued their collaboration with Marvel Comics, where they penned Deadpool Bi-Annual #1, a Guardians Team Up, which were released September 2014 and 2015.
 More recently, they wrote for Marvel "Spider-Man-Deadpool" (2017) and "Cosmic Ghost Rider Destroys Marvel History" (2019).

-Scheer also authored two comics for DC.
-The Harley Quinn short story "It's a Horrible Life" which he co-wrote with Nick Giovanetti, Steve Lieber, Marissa Louise, and Carlos M. Mangual, and Batman: The Audio Adventures Special, a prequel to the podcast series Scheer voiced.
-Other writers for the comic include Dennis McNicholas, Bobby Moynihan and Heidi Garnder.
+Scheer and Giovanetti have also written for DC Comics: Harley Quinn: Black + White + Redder, #1 (Get Gaggy); The Harley Quinn short story "It's a Horrible Life" which he co-wrote with Nick Giovanetti, Steve Lieber, Marissa Louise, and Carlos M. Mangual; and Batman: The Audio Adventures Special, a prequel to the podcast series Scheer voiced.
+Other writers for the comic include Dennis McNicholas, Bobby Moynihan and Heidi Gardner.

+Author

+In May 2024, Scheer released his memoir Joyful Recollections of Trauma, which quickly became a New York Times Bestseller for Hardcover Nonfiction.
+Scheer explores the trauma that occurred in his childhood and the impact these experiences had on his life and career.
+Scheer combines dark anecdotes with self-deprecating humor, offering readers an engaging and uplifting narrative.
+The memoir also highlights Scheer's journey to self-acceptance and his reflections on fatherhood and family life, providing a look at his personal growth.
+Critics have praised the book for its balance of humor and sincerity, making it a compelling read for fans of both comedy and memoirs.